marias52/week_7_backend_project/README.md

 ## Description

 Booking Buddies is a RESTful API built using the Java Spring Boot framework and utilises PostgreSQL for database management.
+The idea behind our API is to connect users based around common hobbies.
+Allowing them to book activities based around those hobbies and get off that sofa!
+Using our API you can create a user profile, assign yourself a hobby such as basketball and either join or create a booking based around your hobby.

 ## Features